 Duffy Group partnered with the client to quickly implement an innovative (multi-facetted) approach that leveraged several recruiting tools such as researching regional targets and cold calling techniques.
 Duffy’s recruiting expertise lent itself to attracting the “passive candidate”– those individuals difficult to draw using traditional recruiting efforts.
 Duffy’s recruiters generated enthusiasm for the positions through direct communications with qualified candidates.

 Duffy Group quickly identified and personally interviewed individuals with the desired expertise.
 The on-going partnership saw seven hires in management consulting positions in the first six months.
 In total, there have been 19 successful hires.
-As a result, a pipeline of candidates has been identified as ongoing talent needs arise in 2016.
+As a result, a pipeline of candidates has been identified as ongoing talent needs arise in the next year.